 One of the best joys in my life is personal mail.
 Letters, cards, postcards, parcels.
 I just love getting something in the post that doesn’t say I owe money.
 Not only do I enjoy receiving letters, but I also enjoy sending them.
 However, letter writing seems to be a dying art.

-Oh, there are people who still write letters—and in fact, I regularly correspond with a friend from the homeland.
+Oh, some people still write letters – and in fact, I regularly correspond with a friend from the homeland.
 (He refuses to use computers, so it’s the only way to keep up.
 But that’s OK!)
 Less often, I write random letters or send unexpected cards to other friends.
 And I always send birthday cards to the nieces and nephews.

 When I write cards and letters, I like to make them special.
 I like to make sure that the recipient feels loved and thought of.
 I even try to make the envelope special by using wax seals or stickers.

 I know that it sounds a bit shallow to say this next part, but I like sending cards and letters to people I care about because it makes me feel happy.
 (Is that selfish?)

 And since I want you to feel happy, too, I am challenging everyone to write a letter or send a card to someone.
 You can write a letter to an old teacher, letting them know how they impacted your life.
 You can write to your best friend’s mum to say thank you for all of those meals they cooked when you were over visiting.
 Or maybe you can write to a sibling or cousin to share a memory of the two of you growing up.
 You can even write a letter to the local fire department to thank them for their service.
 Yes, you can write to anyone about anything!
 (Just make it a positive one!)